Japanese GP: Mark Webber fastest ahead of Lewis Hamilton

-Button has a five-place grid penalty as a result of a gearbox change so extra straight-line speed will be valuable as he tries to make up places in the race.
+Button has a so extra straight-line speed will be valuable as he tries to make up places in the race.

 In the closing seconds, Vitaly Petrov spun at the first corner after his rear wing tore off on the pit straight.